-France continues to be a popular country for international contractors seeking new clients and projects, and EU citizens will find that there are several options for setting up your work contracts.
+France continues to be a popular country for international contractors seeking new clients and projects.
+EU citizens will find that there are several options for setting up their work contracts.
 Non-EU citizens are more limited to work independently, but there are solutions available to work in France.

 One thing to note is that the combination of social charges and taxes will mean that you will likely net only 50% of your contract value after payments, which may affect how you set your contract rate and project parameters.

-This guide will give you the basic steps involved to get started contracting in France, including getting paid, social security obligations and tax rules.
+This guide will outline the basic steps involved with contracting in France, including getting paid, tax rules and more.

-Your Options Getting Paid as a Contractor in France
+Your Options Getting Paid while contracting in France

-The first thing to think about is how you will get paid, and this will depend on the structure of your work contract and preferences.
-For non-EU citizens you cannot be self-employed in France, so you will need to be hired as an employee of your client or use an umbrella company.
+The first thing to think about is how you will get paid.
+This will depend on the structure of your work contract and preferences.
+Non-EU citizens cannot be self-employed in France.
+This means you will need to be hired as an employee or use an umbrella company.
 In each case, your social security and tax withholding will be taken care of by your employer, and you will receive a net salary paid in France.

-EU citizens have the options of direct self-employment or through the use of your own limited company.
-You will bill the client B2B for services and set up payment either to your foreign account or to a French account if you have one.
+EU citizens have the option of direct self-employment or through the use of their own limited company.
+You will bill client B2B for services and set up payment either to your foreign account or to a French account if you have one.
 You will make your own social security and tax contributions and filing to the French authorities.

 For both of these, you have to demonstrate that you are not subordinate to the client, and meet French rules on self-employment.
 Failure to do so could mean that your client will be charged for employer social contributions.
-Keep in mind when you set your rates as a self-employed, you are responsible for both the employer and employee contributions to social security, which can become a real expense.
+Keep in mind when you set your rates as self-employed, you are responsible for both the employer and employee contributions to social security, which can become a real expense.